osmium-org/osmium/README.md

 Caveats
 =======

-Make sure the `cache` directory is writeable by your `http` user.
+Make sure the cache directories are writeable by your `http` user.
 You can do it by using (assuming your `http` user is in group `http`):

-    chgrp -c http cache
+    chgrp -c http cache static/cache
-    chmod -c g+rwx cache
+    chmod -c g+rwx cache static/cache

 If you are NOT using the Apache HTTP Server, you will have to adapt the rules in the `.htaccess` file.